17 Oct 4 Ways That CLOs Can Improve an Elearning Program by Leading Out

 • People are subordinated and diminished by content that fails to invite and recognize personal contributions

 But the days of impersonal learning are over.
-New educational technology and approaches are throwing a proverbial hammer at old school, Big Brother elearning solutions.
+New educational technology and approaches are throwing a proverbial hammer at old school, Big Brother digital learning solutions.

-How can you build hyper-personalization, active learning and learner-centricity into your elearning program?
+How can you build hyper-personalization, active learning and learner-centricity into your digital coaching program?
 What can you do to invite contributions from users?
 Here are four suggestions you may wish to try:

 1. Ask people for their thoughts

 People like to feel consulted.
-Ask your elearning users to reflect on the ideas you’re presenting and to share their own, unique perspectives.
+Ask your digital learning users to reflect on the ideas you’re presenting and to share their own, unique perspectives.
 You can invite users to share a past or a current circumstance which they feel is relevant.

 2. Ask people for their emotional reactions